-Notre Dame has special reverse transfer partnerships with Howard Community College, Anne Arundel Community College and the Community College of Baltimore County, but all Maryland community colleges participate in reverse transfer, and we will work with students from any of the state’s community colleges.
+Notre Dame has special reverse transfer partnerships with Howard Community College, Anne Arundel Community College and the Community College of Baltimore County, but all Maryland community colleges participate in reverse transfer.

-An associate degree is an important milestone in higher education.
-It can help you build your resume while you work on your bachelor’s degree—and make you a more attractive job candidate and employee in today’s competitive market.
+An associate degree can help you build your resume while you work on your bachelor’s degree—and make you a more attractive job candidate in today’s competitive market.

-Fill out and submit the NDMU Reverse Transfer Program permission form, which authorizes the release of your community college transcripts.
-Notre Dame advisors and staff will assist you at every step of the process, including evaluating your transcripts to ensure that you meet the guidelines for participation (i.e., that you earned the minimum number of required credits at the community college).
+Fill out the Reverse Transfer Program permission form to authorize the release of your community college transcripts.
+Our staff will walk you through the process of evaluating your transcripts to ensure you meet the program's guidelines for participation.

 Am I guaranteed a degree from my community college?